Market Street (Philadelphia): Route

 Market Street runs from Millbourne to Front Street in Center City, Philadelphia.
 At Front Street, a bridge over Interstate 95 brings traffic from Penn's Landing, on the western bank of the Delaware River, onto westbound Market Street.
 Market Street runs one way, eastbound, between 20th Street and 15th Street, with westbound traffic diverted onto JFK Boulevard.

+As of 2023, the entire length of Market Street is part of Philadelphia's High Injury Network, the small fraction of city streets on which the majority of traffic deaths and serious injuries occur.
+Market Street includes a two-way protected bike lane between 15th and 20th Streets and painted bike lanes between 34th and 63rd Streets.

 Market Street is interrupted between 15th Street and Juniper Street by Philadelphia City Hall, and so technically does not intersect with Broad Street.
 A pedestrian-only path continues Market Street across the City Hall block.
 Between 12th Street and roughly 20th Street, Market Street is heavily commercial, with office skyscrapers rising on both sides.
-In the past, there was once a connection to Market Street in Camden, New Jersey by ferry.
+In the past, there was a connection to Camden, New Jersey by ferry.

 The street continues westward, crossing over the Schuylkill River via the Market Street Bridge, into and through University City and West Philadelphia.
 SEPTA's Market–Frankford Line runs along Market Street, as a subway east of 44th Street and as an elevated line above Market Street, west of there.